| |

 How To Move Your Aquarium and Aquatic Pets

-No matter what, no moving company is willing to take living creatures on anything more than a 24-hour move.
+No matter what, no moving company will take living creatures on anything more than a 24-hour move.
 Many times, they absolve themselves of that, too.
-Bottom line, it’s really not safe your aquatic pets.
+The bottom line is that it’s really not safe for your aquatic pets.

-When we moved, I gave the tank away rather than dealing with moving it.
-But, that doesn’t have to be the case for you.
+I gave the tank away when we moved rather than deal with moving it, but that doesn’t have to be the case for you.
 There are lots of smart ways to move your finny little friends.

 Moving Fish